 A health home is a group of health care and service providers to ensure that people using Medicaid will receive the help they need for chronic illnesses or behavioral health disorders.
 Health home members will have access to various resources and medical care facilities to ensure optimal health.

 Every member of a health home will be assigned a care manager.
 The care manager is in charge of developing the care plan for the member and outlining all the available resources and services.

 They can also make appointments and arrange transportation to any facility if needed.
 They may also accompany the person to their appointments if necessary.
 They will also help with social security or Supplemental Nutrition Assistance Program (SNAP).

-Foothold’s care management can help care managers coordinate appointment times and billing cycles in this easy-to-use software.
-They also provide a way for the care managers to spend less time searching for information and more time to spend with their clients.
+Foothold’s care management can help care, managers coordinate appointment times and billing cycles in this easy-to-use software.
+They also provide a way for care managers to spend less time searching for information and more time to spend with their clients.

 Who can have a healthy home?

 There are specific criteria a person has to meet to be eligible for healthy homes.
 You have received Medicaid and have one of the following scenarios:

 - Two or more serious chronic medical conditions

 - One chronic medical condition and are at risk for a second

 Substance abuse disorders are also included as severe chronic medical conditions.
 Children with complex trauma or serious emotional disturbances are also eligible.